A Brief History of Kardinia International College

 Ms Hatsune Okuba – Japanese Liaison

-Mr Reid Simpson – Caretake
+Mr Reid Simpson – Caretaker

 Mr Shaun Young – Groundsperson